-New Data showing the location of new business start-ups in the English regions shows that far from catching up, the Northern Powerhouse is perhaps not even capable of slowing the juggernaut of economic concentration in London.
+Every quarter our NATE survey identifies all of the newly trading entities in the Welsh and English Regions.
+New data showing the location of new business start-ups in the English regions shows that far from catching up, the Northern Powerhouse is perhaps not even capable of slowing the juggernaut of economic concentration in London.

 To shed light on the debate concerning the scale and significance of the ‘Northern Powerhouse’ concept we set out to examine in some detail where new businesses are being set up.
 Reasoning that the geographical pattern of business growth, especially new businesses would demonstrate the nature of the effect if it exists at all.